“Give me control of a nation’s money and I care not who makes the laws.”Amschel Rothschild

 The following amusing video also explains the key differences between the current money system WE are forced to work for, and with today, and the new cryptocurrency ideas in a very novel way 👊

-Hopefully the brief overview of crypto currency and Bitcoin above have given you at least a basic understanding of how revolutionary the future of money can be?
+Hopefully the brief overview of crypto currency and particularly Bitcoin above have given you at least a basic understanding of how revolutionary the future of money can be?
 Regardless, the following two pieces of information are key to using the future of money…

 All that is needed to send money to ANYONE around the world is for you to have a crypto wallet and the other person’s crypto address.